Hima Das: Career

 On 20 July 2019, she achieved her third win in a month, and fifth win, in the 400-meters in Nové Město, Czech Republic in a time of 52.09 seconds.

 She was named for the World Championships to be held at Doha in October 2019.
 However a month before, she was ruled out of participation due to a back problem, that had started right after she competed at the Asian games the previous year.

 On 27 February 2021, Das enrolled as a civil servant in the post of Deputy Superintendent of Police of Assam Police Service cadre through Assam Public Service Commission Direct Entry.

+Anti-doping rule violation and suspension

+In September 2023, Hima Das was provisionally suspended by the National Anti-Doping Agency (NADA) after missing three tests within a 12-month period.
+Although she was initially cleared to compete following a disciplinary hearing in March 2024, NADA later announced a retrospective 16-month suspension effective from 22 July 2023 to 21 November 2024.
+The suspension was issued under a case resolution agreement under the anti-doping rule violation rules, and as of 21 November 2024, Das has completed her suspension and is eligible to compete.